Frequently Asked Questions

 Do you make any soups, sauces or broths that don’t contain added MSG?

 For people looking to avoid MSG, we make around 130 different varieties of soups, sauces and broths that don’t contain added MSG.
-These include Campbell’s Healthy Request, Everyday Gourmet, Campbell’s Ready to Use broths and Campbell’s Great for Cooking Condensed soups.
-For those who experience food sensitivity reactions to MSG, our products still contain free glutamates which may cause a reaction in sensitive individuals.
-Ingredients such as mushrooms, tomatoes, parmesan cheese and yeast extract contain free glutamates.
+These include Campbell’s Everyday Gourmet, Campbell’s Ready to Use broths and Campbell’s Great for Cooking Condensed soups.
+For those who experience food sensitivity reactions to MSG, our products still contain naturally-occurring glutamates which may cause a reaction in sensitive individuals.
+Ingredients such as mushrooms, tomatoes, parmesan cheese and yeast extract contain naturally-occurring glutamates.

 What is High Fructose Corn Syrup or HFCS?

 High Fructose Corn Syrup or HFCS is a liquid sweetener, also called Glucose-Fructose on food labels in Canada.
 High fructose corn syrup contains the same number of calories as table sugar and has been widely used in the food industry for more than fifty years.